euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 extraordinary amounts of time to compress the low entropy dataset.
 In fact they take the longest on the low entropy dataset compared to the medium and high entropies.
-Potentially this is related to the high Lempel-Ziv complexity of that dataset.
+Potentially this is related to the high Lempel-Ziv complexity of that dataset, as mentioned before.
 Recall that both NPZ and ZFile use the DEFLATE algorithm which belongs to the class of LZ77 dictionary encoders, so it may suffer since it no shuffle filter as in the case of Blosc is employed.

 Figures 3. and 4. show the same results as figures 1. and 2. respectively but but for the SD storage class.
 Since the SD card is much slower than the SSD